 Every project manager knows the pain of reporting and awaiting approvals.
 In fact, Wellingtone surveys shows that 50% of project professionals spend one or more days collating reports.
 That’s a lot of time that can be dedicated to more value adding activities.

-PPM software are there to completely cut out all these time-consuming activities by streamlining and automating your reporting and approval processes.
-An effective PPM software is able to show all your key reporting statistics at a click of a button and its centralized nature allows you to tap into all types of reporting data from across the organisation.
+PPM software are there to completely cut out all these time-consuming activities.
+It does this by streamlining and automating your reporting and approval processes.
+An effective PPM software is able to show all your key reporting statistics at a click of a button.
+Its centralised nature allows you to tap into all types of reporting data from across the organisation.

 So no more hounding managers for information!
 Set the right parameters and you’ll have all the reports you need at your fingertips, giving your teams the clarity they need to make key strategic decisions.